 After counsel failed to employ an insanity defense, he was left with the sole option of an intoxication defense.
+Although defense counsel could have presented lay testimony to prove my intoxicated state just hours before the offense, he instead opted for doing no more than proffering a vague and insubstantial remark by two expert witnesses: The first expert witness called by trial counsel was Dr. E. H. Leatherman.
+A review of Dr. Leatherman's testimony reveals that he only examined me once and could no determine my mental state because I was under medication and restrained at the time of the examination.
+(Vol. 4, TR. pp. 196-216).
+It is apparent that this witness was never questioned before the trial by trial counsel since this expert witness could not form an opinion on my mental health status and his testimony offered nothing in support of an insanity or intoxication defense.

-Although defense counsel could have presented lay testimony to prove my intoxicated state just hours before the offense, he instead opted for doing no more than proffering a vague and insubstantial remark by Dr. Leatherman who stated that drug abusers "can know right from wrong, and most of the time they do.
-Drugs will not make you change your values of what's right and wrong...."
-But intravenous injection "can cause confusion and disorientation."
-(See Exhibit-B) By not effectively presenting evidence supporting either viable defense, the jury was left without a choice or explanation as to my behavior and thus had no other option but to convict.
+The second expert witness called by trial counsel on my behalf was Dr. William E. Wilkinson, Jr. (Vol. 4, TR. pp. 217-227, Vol. 5, TR. pp. 2-24).
+On direct examination by trial counsel, Dr. Wilkinson diagnosed me as having temporal lobe epilepsy, which causes antisocial behavior.
+However, trial counsel never question this expert witness as to whether I could commit the robbery during an epileptic seizure, and, more importantly trial counsel never questioned this expert witness whether this condition could affect my ability to distinguish between right and wrong.
+As already stated herein, I had the burden of establishing that I could not understand the difference between right and wrong at the time of the offense.
+Trial counsel's failure to make a thorough examination of expert witnesses to carry that burden is ineffective assistance.
+By not effectively presenting evidence supporting either viable defense, the jury was left without a choice or explanation as to my behavior and thus had no other option but to convict.
 See Deluca v.
 Lord, 858 F. Supp. at 1346 ("finding ineffective assistance of counsel where counsel was aware of two viable defenses yet offered the jury no theory other than the State's to consider pertaining to the charges against the defendant").
+The same is true in this case where both my counsel and the state put on a vast theory of bad acts and bad character evidence.
 See also United States v.
 Cronic 466 U.S. 648, 659-662 (1984) ("Prejudice presumed if counsel entirely fails to subject the prosecution's case to a meaningful testing") as counsel entirely failed to do throughout this case.